gramener/gramex/gramex/guide/apps/README.md

     gramex run <appname> --dir=subdirectory-name

+If you want to run an app from a directory without installing it, use the `--target=DIR` option.
+For example:

+    gramex run <appname> --target=/path/to/app

+Thereafter, running `gramex run <appname>` will automatically start from `/path/to/app`.

 You can pass any command line options as mentioned in the [config docs](../config/#command-line).
 For example:

     gramex run <appname> --listen.port=1234

 ... starts the application on port 1234.
+These options are persisted.
+So the next time you run `<appname>`, the port will set to 1234.
+You can clear this setting by running:

+    gramex run <appname> --listen.port=

 ## Uninstalling